Imagine a world where your puppy always tells you when they have to go outside and they never have an accident.

 Now that your puppy is physically ringing the bells, it is time to phase out the food lure.
 Just before taking your puppy outside, gesture to the bells with your empty hand instead of using a treat to draw their nose over.
 When your puppy rings the bells, say “Go Potty” and take them to their spot.
 After your puppy goes, repeat “Go Potty” and reward them with a treat.

 Taking your puppy out on leash while working on potty training.
 This ensures that they will understand the bells mean “Go Potty” and not “go out and play.”
 If you take your puppy out on a leash and they do not go, confine them inside either on a leash or in their crate for 5 to 10 minutes and then repeat the bell training process.
 Remember to have patience with your puppy and yourself.
 As long as you stay consistent and fair, you and your puppy will get the hang of this in no time!

 If you have any questions on bell training your puppy, go ahead and put the questions in the comments below.
-For more tips on potty training check out the post on quick tips to potty train your puppy fast or watch the free potty training lesson.
-Join our DIY Dog Training community on Facebook.
+For more tips on potty training or other puppy training tips check out my YouTube channel!
+Join our Puppy Training Group on Facebook.